ZeroLRS/DIYfu/README.md

 DIYfu generates anime-style images using [Waifu Diffusion](https://huggingface.co/hakurei/waifu-diffusion) and the [InvokeAI](https://github.com/invoke-ai/InvokeAI) fork of [Stable Diffusion](https://github.com/CompVis/stable-diffusion).

 This is my first project in Python, so my code is likely full of style issues and standard non-conforming practices.
-If you see anything that can be improved up, please feel free to create an issue and I'll address it.
+If you see anything that can be improved upon, please feel free to create an issue and I'll address it.

 # Running